tcarland/kvm-qemu-ansible/docs/03-kvm-operations.md

 ```
 $ ./bin/kvm-mgr.sh build manifest.json
 ```
-This defaults to using a source VM to clone called 'centos7', but the script will take the source vm as a parameter (--srcvm) if desired.
+This defaults to using a source VM to clone called 'ubuntu20.04', but the script will take the source vm as a parameter (--srcvm) if desired.

-Note that if the centos7 VM is not currently defined, the script can be told to define it first (--xml).
+Note that if the Ubuntu VM is not currently defined, the script can be told to define it first (--xml).

 The build process will clone the VM's and set VM attributes according to the